sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Round Value
 ----------------------------------------

-Below is a sample workflow that contains ``Round Value`` processor in Fire Insights.
+Below is a sample workflow that contains ``Round Value`` processor in Sparkflows.
 It demonstrates the usage of ``Round Value`` node to convert incoming value to a decimal value of specified precision.

 It does the following processing of data: